Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

+and thus $\sigma:[0,1]\mapsto \R_{+,0}$.
+Indeed, the latter follows since implying that the previous quantity is always positive for any $x\in[0,1]$, if the mapping

-The process $X=(X_t, t\ge 0)$ can be thought as the evolution of the frequency of a trait or phenotype and some of the parameters have a classical interpretation in terms of population genetics.
+is positive.
+On the other hand, the function $g$ is decreasing on $[0,1]$ and satisfies $g(0)=c$.
+Under the assumption that $\varsigma< 0$, we have that $c> 0$ and $g(1)=c-\sum_{i\in \mathbb{N}} ib_i=-\varsigma> 0$.
+If $ \varsigma=0$, we have that $c\ge 0$ (if $c=0$ then $b=0$) and $g(1)=c-\sum_{i\in \mathbb{N}}ib_i= 0$.
+Moreover, the assumption that $X_0\in[0,1]$ guarantee that the SDE \eqref{eq:dualnaintro} take values in $[0,1]$. \end{remark} The process $X$ can be thought as the evolution of the frequency of a trait or phenotype and some of the parameters have a classical interpretation in terms of population genetics.
 For instance, $d$ represents the rate at which a mutation affects an individual, $\pi_1$ has been interpreted as the weak selection parameter, $c$ is also known as the strength of the random genetic drift and the Poisson random measure $N$ may model the occurrence of reproduction events that affect large fractions of the population.
 Recently, the parameters $(\pi_i, i\ge 2)$, have been interpreted in terms of frequency dependent selection in Gonzalez-Casanova and Span\`o \cite{GS}.

-The interpretation of the parameters $(b_i, i\ge 1)$ are not so classic.
-In Gonzalez-Casanova and Pardo \cite{GCP} a biological interpretation of the parameter $b_1$ is studied and it can be related to the efficiency of individuals to consume resources.
-In other words, the interpretation of the parameters $(b_i, i\ge 1)$ can then be understood as frequency dependent effective population size, in the sense of Gonzalez-Casanova and Span\`o \cite{GS}.